 1) Encourage user-generated content

-One way you can incentivize brand advocates is to encourage them to post user-generated content (UGC).
+One way you can incentivise brand advocates is to encourage them to post user-generated content (UGC).

 Meaning things like:

 - Running competitions among customers who post selfies with your products.

 - Creating hashtag campaigns.

 - Sharing customer content on your company’s social media – and making sure to credit them in your posts.